Gluten-Free, dense and delicious, slap-your-mama good, Carrot Cake!

 Gluten Free Carrot Cake

-- 3 cups Gluten-Free flour mix: 1/2 cup oat flour, 1/2 cup coconut flour, 2 cups tapioca flour (measure and sift together into a bowl, mixing well)
+- 3 cups Gluten-Free flour mix of your choice or use a homemade mixture of: ½ cup oat flour, ½ cup coconut flour, 2 cups tapioca flour (measure and sift together into a bowl, mixing well)

 - 2 cups coconut sugar (looks and acts just like brown sugar but with a much lower glycemic index.
 It's pretty much all I use anymore)